In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Out of the 5 major inbound strategies for building links, broken link building is the most effective and it’s a safer way to improve your search performance without raising a red flag.

-Inbound links are still a powerful ranking factor that Google uses to rank web pages.
+Inbound links are still a powerful ranking factor that an artificial intelligence giant like Google uses to rank web pages.
 But, as you already know, the era of “quantity” links is long gone.
 What you need are quality links.

 Look at links in terms of their ability to provide long-term SEO value.